-Please select 5-8 words from your literature reading for your vocabulary list this week.
-Choose words that you don't know and try to guess the meaning, based on the context, before you look them up.
+Select five to eight words from your literature reading for your vocabulary list this week.
+Choose words that you don't know and try to guess the meaning based on the context before you look them up.
 Write down the definitions in your personal dictionary.
 Finally, choose one vocabulary practice activity from the list below or from the list in lesson 1, and use each word in context.